GoogleCloudPlatform/solutions-builder/docs/INSTALLATION.md

 To apply the infra terraform code:
 ```
 st infra apply 3-httplb-cloudrun

+... (terraform execution)

+lb_https_ip_address = "12.34.56.78"
 ```
 - This will create a HTTP load balancer with managed-cert using the given domain name.

+Lastly, update your DNS with an **A record** to match the external IP address returned value.
+You'd need to wait for a few minutes for the DNS to refresh with new value.

+Once the DNS is updated, you can open up the domain with a browser to see the full stack in action.